 Dr. Angelou’s lovely assistant at the time, Ms. Fran Berry, “Ms. Berry,” and I hit it off on the phone when I called with my inquiry and after I sent my official email request, she replied right away and scheduled a phone interview with me at the end of May – serendipitously right under the wire – I mean, right before my book was due in June.
 The day of my interview with Dr. Angelou, I’d been on hold only a couple of minutes, when I heard her say, “Hello, Ms. Ballard, I apologize for keeping you waiting,” and I pinched myself.

 I became even more in awe of this woman after speaking with her.
-After we hung up, I sat Lifts-Maya-Angelousilently at my desk for a while and knew something had shifted in me.
+After we hung up, I sat silently at my desk for a while and knew something had shifted in me.
 I think I edited five to ten words out of the entire account she gave – that’s what a master she was of the written and spoken word.
 When she said, “Even now, telling you this some fifty years later, it still brings goose bumps to me.
 I could weep with joy … ” I could feel the joy and tears in her voice and was moved to tears myself.

 And her VOICE.
 That voice of hers was extraordinary.
 It had a quality that was mesmerizing and soothing, forceful and awe-inspiring all at once.
 What is that quality and what was it that moved me so much that day?